mpigrobot/carmela_ios/README.md

   organization = {MPIG},
 }
 ```
-Control Carmela, the MPIG robot, with iPhone or iPad.
+Controlling Carmela and Transmitting Video with iPad.

 ## Communication
 use CocoaAsyncSocket,it's a Asynchronous socket networking library for Mac and iOS .
 About this library.please see [CocoaAsyncSocket](https://github.com/robbiehanson/CocoaAsyncSocket).
 the upper computer is TCP client.
-the slave computer and the modified router (tp-link703N) is  TCP Server.
+the modified router (tp-link703N) is  TCP Server.
+the upper computer communicates with slave computer through the modified router.

 ##video transmission